Alabama Road Trip with Kids: Courage, Change, and Conversations (Day 10)

 Today blends hard conversations with hopeful ones.
 It’s a day to plant seeds of courage, character, and compassion—and a reminder that our kids are more capable than we think when we walk beside them.

-Route: Montgomery ➡️ Alexander City
+Route: Montgomery City Loop ➡ Alexander City (Lake Martin)

-Activity Time: 6–7 hours (plus evening wind-down)
+Activity Time: ~7–8 hours

 Stop 1: National Memorial for Peace and Justice